 Education for incarcerated populations will receive more attention.

 O’Connell credits the PBS documentary “College Behind Bars,” which came out late last year, with bringing the issue to the forefront.
-Interest groups on the left and the right support efforts to educate those who have been affected by the criminal justice system; the focus now is to ensure the education they’re offered has demonstrable value—even for those who will be incarcerated for life.
+Interest groups on the left and the right support efforts to educate those who have been affected by the criminal justice system; the focus now is on making sure the education they’re offered has demonstrable value — even for those who will be incarcerated for life.
 “I think it’s part of why we see this issue embraced by such a wide set of stakeholders,” O’Connell said.

 College affordability will be discussed in an ever-increasing number of ways.

-Institution closures are likely to continue as some small schools struggle to hit enrollment targets and adapt to meet the needs of today’s students.
+Institution closures are likely to continue as some small schools struggle to attract students and adapt to who today’s students are.

 The issue of school closures is one with many facets, O’Connell said, including what these closures mean for the communities where the schools are located, how small schools can adapt through mergers, partnerships, and consolidation, and how closures affect students who suddenly no longer have a school near their home.
 (Listen to our two-part series from 2019 covering this issue here and here.)